thetianshuhuang/serial-vis/README.md

 - graphics_class: Graphics methods to be used.
 - is_live: Pause or play mode
 - display_buffer_id: Current frame being displayed
+- quit_sv: cleanly quit serial_vis and all dependencies

 #### serial_vis.serial_device:
 - str get_line(): read a line from the serial output.
 Returns the line without the newline character.